slimgroup/PhotoAcoustic.jl/paper/photo_joss.md

 ---

 # Summary
 Photoacoustic imaging is a medical imaging modality that shows promise as a novel technique for reconstructing high resolution images of clinically relevant structures in subtissue.
 Clinical applications range from cancerous tumor monitoring to tracking absorption of injected medication in bloodstreams and real-time blood oxygenation measurements.
 This modality is relatively new thus development of efficient reconstruction algorithms is still an active field.
 Efficient development of new photoacoustic reconstruction algorithms requires two things.
 A user-friendly interface for accelerated prototyping and efficient simulations of the underlying physical models.
 We aim to deliver a package that can satisfy both of these needs.
-Further, we aim to further the field of scientific machine learning by supporting end-to-end differentiability of the physics operators chained with learned machine learming models.
+Further, we aim to advance the field of scientific machine learning by supporting end-to-end differentiability of the physics operators chained with machine learning models.

 <!-- This is the example summary:
 The forces on stars, galaxies, and dark matter under external gravitational